/start to a ping URL and use it to signal when a job starts.

 Healthcheck applies an additional alerting rule for jobs that use the

-If a job sends a "start" signal, but then does not send a "success" signal within its configured grace time, Healthcheck will assume the job has failed.
+If a job sends a "start" signal but does not send a "success" signal within its configured grace time, Healthcheck will assume the job has failed.
 It will mark the job as "down" and send out alerts.

 Below is a code example in Python:

-import requests URL = "https://healthcheck.rhmn.de/ping/your-uuid-here" # "/start" kicks off a timer: if the job takes longer than # the configured grace time, the check will be marked as "down" try: requests.get(URL + "/start", timeout=5) except requests.exceptions.RequestException: # If the network request fails for any reason, we don't want # it to prevent the main job from running pass # TODO: run the job here fib = lambda n: n if n < 2 else fib(n - 1) + fib(n - 2) print("F(42) = %d" % fib(42)) # Signal success: requests.get(URL)
+import requests URL = "https://healthcheck.rhmn.de/ping/your-uuid-here" # "/start" kicks off a timer: if the job takes longer than # the configured grace time, Healthcheck will mark it as "down" try: requests.get(URL + "/start", timeout=5) except requests.exceptions.RequestException: # If the network request fails for any reason, we don't want # it to prevent the main job from running pass # TODO: run the job here fib = lambda n: n if n < 2 else fib(n - 1) + fib(n - 2) print("F(42) = %d" % fib(42)) # Signal success: requests.get(URL)

 When Healthcheck receives a "start" signal followed by a regular ping or a "fail" signal, and the two events are less than 72 hours apart, you will see the duration displayed in the list of checks.
 If the two events are more than 72 hours apart, they are assumed to be unrelated, and the duration is not displayed.

-You can also see durations of the previous runs when viewing an individual check:
+You can also see the durations of the previous runs when viewing an individual check:

 When several instances of the same job can run concurrently, the calculated run times